SociOS-Linux/socios/docs/booting_VM_w_mac_physical_disk.md

 # Booting a VM using MAC Physical Disk:

-1. After all the partitions are done the Virtual Machine is created from the Virtual Box, the user is prompted for the Virtual machine name of their choice.
-The VM name is created with the date and time information, so even if they provide similar name by mistake a separate VM will get created.
+1. After all the partitions are done the Virtual Machine is created from the Virtual Box, the VM name is fixed to "Inception".

 ```
 cd ~